 POGP formalised its research prize in 2014 and our first winner was Natalia Vasquez (photo below)

 Each year POGP runs a research competition with an overall winner who will speak at conference and receive a prize of £100.
 There are usually 4 slots to speak at conference overall.
 Those selected for poster presentations will be judged for the best poster and a prize of £50.
 We hope you will get involved.
 We are also introducing a new category of best info graphics with a prize of £50 from 2020.
 For full information and an application form see our conference section.
 In years when conference does not run we aim to run a virtual poster and infographics competition.

 Access to our member database for research

 We hold and maintain our member database.
 There are strict guidelines to confidentially and members can choose whether or not they receive information from third parties about advertising or research.
 Therefore any requests to send questionnaires or invitations to take part in research to our members MUST go through our admin and a fee is payable.
 Invitations to take part in research can be sent out via email or post.
-POGP members pay a fee to cover costs only.
+From 2023 members of POGP will have costs waived to email out research studies but not paper versions (this will still cost).
+Those wishing to do this will have their studies and ethics reviewed by the research team.
 POGP members can post an invitation to their research on the closed Facebook page.
 Students who wish to promote their research studies can become POGP student members and post an invitation to take part.

 Physiotherapists can also post an invitation to take part in their research via iCSP POGP, which is free.
 Members cannot be emailed directly for research via iCSP however.